How to Earn the Most From Consigning With Triple Mountain

 This foal doesn't look bad, right?
 I mean, she was discontinued in 1980, so what if she's got a little wear?
 Remembering that Breyer makes tens of thousands of almost every release, collectors have plenty to choose from on the secondary market.
 Those light rubs on her barrel and hindquarter (and shoulder and hooves) mean we have her priced at less than half what we've priced the top model for.
 Larger rubs, chips, seam splits, or broken parts can reduce the model's price to between $1 and $5, so "treat them like collectibles."

 Even if your models aren't perfect, you'll want to make sure they don't receive any additional damage in transit to us, preserving them at the same condition they were in when they left you.
-We'll give you tips for safe packing a little further down the page.
+We'll give you tips for safe packing when it's time for you to ship.

 Is there anything I can do to increase my models' values before shipping them to you?